 Popular alcohol recovery programs include:

 So, which program is best?
 The answer rests solely with the individual seeking recovery.
-While each program has its pros and cons, it is important to remember that overcoming addiction is a deeply personal journey; therefore, only the person on the journey will know what is best for them.
+What works well for some may not be the best for others.
+While each program has its benefits and problems, it is important to remember that overcoming addiction is a deeply personal journey; therefore, only the person on the journey will know what is best for them.